-Q: What does a passenger’s fare cover on the van?
+Q: What does a passenger fare cover on the van?

 A: The monthly fee covers the use of the van, insurance, maintenance, roadside assistance, and prepaid fuel.
-The van agreement is on a month-to-month basis and only requires a 30-day notice when the commuter no longer want to vanpool.
-The vanpool doesn’t include parking.
+The van agreement is on a month-to-month basis and only requires a 30-day notice when the commuter no longer wants to vanpool.
+The fare does not include parking.

 Q: What are the basic responsibilities of being the primary coordinator/team leader?

-A: As the primary coordinator/coordinator, you are the key to a successful vanpool!
-Your main responsibility is to be the team leader organizing the schedule for all the volunteer drivers.
-Other responsibilities include coordinating that everyone has paid their vanpool fare, receiving the monthly invoice, being the primary contract with van provider, and arranging routine maintenance of the van is done every 7500 miles.
+A: As the primary coordinator/team leader, you are the key to a successful vanpool!
+Your main responsibility is to organize the schedule for all the volunteer drivers.
+Other responsibilities include ensuring that everyone has paid their vanpool fare, are receiving the monthly invoice, being the primary contract with the van provider, and arranging routine van maintenance every 7500 miles.

 Q: Do I benefit from being a primary driver versus being a rider?

-A: Serving as the primary driver/coordinator comes with its advantages.
-Each primary driver can use the van for limited personal use (some restrictions apply -100 personal miles a month and you must pay for your fuel).
+A: Serving as the primary driver comes with its advantages.
+Each primary driver can use the van for limited personal use (some restrictions apply – 100 personal miles a month and you must pay for your fuel).

 Q: What are the requirements to be approved as a driver?